Hickenlooper announces run for U.S. Senate

 He made the announcement on his website with a new video.

 Hickenlooper expressed his disinterest in running for Senate multiple times over the last few months, as he pursued the Democratic spot on the national ballot.
-But, as promised, it would seem he had given the opportunity some serious thought since he dropped out of the presidential race last week.
+But, as promised, it seems he gave the opportunity some serious thought since dropping out of the presidential race.

 “I've heard from so many Coloradans who want me to run for the United States Senate.
 They remind me how much is at stake for our country and our state.
-I intend to give that some serious thought,” he said then.
+I intend to give that some serious thought,” he said last week.

 Hickenlooper has company in Colorado’s Senate race.
 Dan Baer, Mike Johnston, Andrew Romanoff, Alice Madden, Angela Williams and John Walsh are among the Democrats hoping to unseat Gardner, who is considered vulnerable in 2020.